Australia's Cabcharge pins hopes on payment app amid Uber competition

-SYDNEY Taxi services firm Cabcharge Australia Ltd has hired software developers to rush a payment app to the market as its fights against the soaring popularity of ride-sharing service Uber Technologies Inc.
+SYDNEY Taxi services firm Cabcharge Australia Ltd has hired software developers to rush a payment app to the market as its fights against the soaring popularity of ride-sharing service Uber Technologies Inc [UBER.UL].

 Cabcharge, which provides the electronic payments system for 97 percent of Australia's taxis, is one of scores of traditional taxi businesses around the world threatened by the rise of Uber.

-Note: (This story has been corrected in fourth paragraph to change name of managing director to Andrew)